SpineML/spineml.github.io/spinecreator/createcomponent/index.md

 Your component should now look similar to that is Fig 11.

 ![iaf_screenshot_2](/public/images/700px-Iaf_screenshot_2.png "Fig 11: Overview of the component at this stage"){: .center-image }
+*Fig 11: Overview of the component at this stage*

 #### Adding a State Assignment

 ![state_ass_props](/public/images/200px-State_ass_props.png "Fig 12: State Assignment Properties"){: .right-wrapped }
+*Fig 12: State Assignment Properties*

 We need two *State Assignments* in this OnCondition.
 These will reset the voltage to v_reset and log the spike time in t_spike.